adolliou/SPICE_alignment/README.md

 ## Acknowledgment

-Please acknowledge Dolliou et al, 2024 (in prep)
+If you use this code in your publication, please cite Dolliou et al, 2024 (in prep).